emondsarker/advanced-data-structures/README.md

 ## Performance Results

 The benchmarking process tests each data structure with datasets ranging from 100,000 to 1,000,000 elements.
 Results are saved in both visual (graphs) and tabular (CSV) formats for detailed analysis.

-Key performance characteristics:

-- B-Tree: Optimized for systems that read/write large blocks of data
-- Red-Black Tree: Balanced performance across all operations
-- XOR Linked List: Memory-efficient but with linear-time search operations